 St. Patrick Catholic Church has a columbarium available to provide an option for Catholic burials at our parish home.
 Click here for more information.

 St. Patrick Cemetery

 Our cemetery located at St. Patrick Church is full (no burial plots available for purchase).
 Burial plots are reserved for the exclusive purchaser(s) of said plot.

-Cemetery Grave Listing - to view entire site listing, click on the link next to MEMORIALS (### added).
+Cemetery Grave Listing - to view the entire site listing, click on the (### added) link next to MEMORIALS.